 • RNA control of gene expression in relation to age-related diseases

 The research project must be carried out under the supervision of a faculty mentor.
 It may be carried out in any not-for-profit setting, such as universities, medical schools, hospitals, or non-government agencies.
 Applicants who also receive NIH, NSF or DOD stipend support are eligible to receive the Glenn/AFAR Scholarship.
 However, recipients cannot hold any other awards or scholarships concurrently with the Glenn/AFAR Scholarship.
-Each scholarship carries an award of $5,000.
+Each scholarship is $5,000.
 No indirect costs or overhead are allowed.
 Award recipients will be invited to attend the 2014 AFAR Grantee Conference.

 Applicants must be MD, DO, PhD, or combined degree students in good standing at a not-for-profit institution in the United States.
 If accepted, applicants will be asked to submit a Proof of Enrollment form confirming their enrollment at a U.S. institution.
 Applicants may not hold another award or participate in another scholarship program concurrently with the Glenn/AFAR Scholarship.

 Applications will be evaluated by an AFAR Scientific Committee on the basis of: